-Curriculum delivery: Pupils and Serious Staff will model stages and processes to students. med med technology staff Staff will allocate materials to individuals for their individual project work.
+A booking system is to be used to ensure COVID safe rooms at all times Curriculum delivery: technology Pupils and staff Serious Staff will model stages and processes to students.
+Staff will allocate materials to individuals for their individual project work.
 No materials are to be shared Tools will be cleaned before and after use and students will be required to use the hand sanitizer before and after use.
 Cleaning will need to be conducted in between use.
 Students will be asked to clean their chair and surface using a spray and paper towels before the class returns to their classroom.
-A booking system is to be used to ensure COVID safe rooms at all times ium ium Curriculum delivery: use of computer rooms Cleaning will need to be conducted in between computer room use.
+A booking system is to be used to ensure COVID safe rooms at all times med ium med ium Curriculum delivery: use of computer rooms Cleaning will need to be conducted in between computer room use.
 Students will be asked to clean their chair and table using a spray and paper towels before the class returns to their base classroom.
 Students will be required to use the hand sanitizer before and after use.
 A booking system is to be used to ensure COVID safe rooms at all times